anoma/nspec/docs/arch/node/types/engine_behaviour.juvix.md

 environment to determine what action should be performed; for this, each guard creates an _action label,_ that then is "interpreted" by the action function.

-The guard function receives:
+The guard function receives three arguments:

-- the timestamped trigger that caused guard evaluation,
+- the timestamped trigger that caused guard evaluation;
-- the environment of the engine instance, and
+- the unchanging engine configuration; and
-- an optional time reference for the starting point of the evaluation of all guards.
+- the current environment of the engine instance.

 Given these inputs, the guard function computes an action label, which encodes